Friday, November 18, 2016

-The Counseling Center is open over the summer and our staff is here to help.
+Autumn quarter is often a time of stress and change, and our staff is here to help.
 Our staff of psychologists and mental health counselors provides brief counseling, assessment, referral, and crisis intervention services to currently enrolled University of Washington students.
 There is no charge for most of our services.

 Students currently enrolled in degree-seeking programs at the UW Seattle campus are generally eligible for services at the Counseling Center.
 Because the Counseling Center is funded through tuition and the Services and Activities Fee (SAF), students outside this central funding structure are not eligible for ongoing services.
 These students are welcome to call us to request assistance with referrals to resources in the local community.

 Updates about our services (11/28/2016):